alexeyinkin/eb-1a/1-process/README.md

 ## The Process

-Nothing here is a legal advice.
+Nothing here is legal advice.
 This is just my experience with the system.

 Since I was outside the United States, the process was the following: